 CARGO SHIPS.
 FREIGHT TRAINS.
 AUTOMOBILES

-A global pandemic and constrained logistics have crystallized just how far our goods travel before making it home.
+A global pandemic and costly inflation have crystallized just how far our goods travel before making it home.

-Home furnishings retailers are experiencing a rise in their Cost of Goods Sold (COGS) due to delayed manufacturing, competition at the ports, and overall scarcity and inflation along the supply chain.
-These current market stressors are out of your control.
+Home furnishings retailers are experiencing a rise in their Cost of Goods Sold (COGS).
+Market stressors may be out of your control.
 Yet the costing tools within your home furnishings technology solution can be a valuable resource to monitor variable costs, manage accounting with accuracy, price to ensure margin attainment, and devise partner strategies.

 Here, we demonstrate how furniture & appliance retail freight & costing tools can provide a competitive advantage in a competitive market.